schneider-simon/Typo3NamespaceConverter/README.md

 Really?

 NO!
-Now you can use this little but pretty handy node tool to refactor all your TYPO3 PHP junks into sexy PSR4 conform classes.
+Now you can use this little but pretty handy node tool to migrate all your TYPO3 PHP junks into sexy PSR4 compliant classes.

 # Install